grammyjs/website/site/docs/plugins/conversations.md

 Consequently, the conversations plugin does things differently.
 Very differently.
+As mentioned earlier, **they don't _literally_ make your bot wait**, even though we can program conversations as if that was the case.

 The conversations plugin tracks the execution of your function.
 When a wait call is reached, it serializes the state of execution into the session, and safely stores it in a database.